All of our services are FREE and CONFIDENTIAL. We do not bill insurance.

 Our case management supports survivors long-term goals regarding housing, finances, employment, and education using a strength-based, trauma informed, empowerment model.

 Our primary prevention utilizes evidence-based techniques for students in grades k-12 and in college.
 We have one time presentations about dating violence and healthy relationships, healthy boundaries, and consent and sexual assault.
 We have our 9 session Media Literacy program which focuses on understanding media messages regarding interpersonal violence and how to be an active upstander.

 Outreach Workshops and Trainings

 We can provide free, customized trainings for your place of business or agency.
 Our Safer Warren County campaign includes the trainings: Pets & Domestic Violence, Identifying & Responding to Interpersonal Violence, Elder Abuse & Neglect, and Bystander Intervention.
 By completing one of these four 2-hour trainings you also receive a 4x6 sticker to put in your place of business to show that you're a safe place for survivors to turn to for help and that you do not tolerate violence in our community.
 Other trainings that can be done include: Sexual Assault & Consent, Domestic Violence 101, Safety Planning, Children and Domestic Violence, Gender and Media, Healthy Masculinity, Human Trafficking, Interpersonal Violence and Substance Use, and LGBTQIA+ Inclusivity and Competency.

 Wardrobe of Hope Clothing Boutique

-Our free clothing boutique is open every other Tuesday from 4-7pm.
-No appointment necessary.
+Our free clothing boutique is open every other Tuesday from 4-7pm by appointment only.

 We are currently NOT accepting donations for the Wardrobe.